sobhankothari/studentResumeManagementApplication/README.md

-This is the application to make the Student resume by gathering his/her information.
+This is the application to make the Student resume by gathering information given by him/her and then getting it verified by some competent authority to check its genuineness.

 # How to contribute?
 1) Clone this repo.